By Alisha Falk

 Dua has earned her Masters degree in Biology and teaches at Can Tho University.
 She is currently in the process of applying to attend school in Japan in pursuit of a PhD.

 When traveling to Son Island to observe ecotourism development, a female farmer led us around the island.
 We talked with her about the impacts of climate change on farm production and the switch to supplementing her income through tourism.
 While looking at her crops, someone commented on how good the fruit looked.
 Within a few moments we turned to see her barefoot, in a tree pulling down pomelos for our lunch.
 We sat down tired and hungry to a wonderful meal cooked by family members and served by her and her husband.
 The pomelos were my favorite part of the meal.

-Ms. Lan and Thuy
+Ms. Lan with Mattie and Emma

 Four times a day six days a week Ms. Lan runs an English school out of her front room.
 All her students treat her with the utmost respect, and she talks of attending their weddings and other important life events.
 She keeps herself busy between classes and taking care of her household of husband, daughter, son-in-law, and grandchild.
 Last weekend she hosted myself and Emma Kiefer—learning to cook vegetarian food just for our visit.
 Every evening after classes she takes some time to herself to go for a walk around the park.